JuliaArbTypes/ArbFloats.jl/docs/src/index.md

 ArbFloats.jl
 ============

-## This package is unmaintained.
-Please use [ArbNumerics.jl](https://github.com/JeffreySarnoff/ArbNumerics.jl).

 #### Arb available as an extended precision floating point context.

 Jeffrey Sarnoff © 2016 Sep 15 in New York, USA